navyada/NFT-Analysis/README.md

 This is a very large dataset - 7.5 GB .

-The main tables are mints and transfers - the other tables are derived from or auxiliary to these
+The main tables are mints and transfers - the other tables are derived from or auxiliary to these.

 This project was completed to help Syntegrate better understand the NFT market.